Multimodal learning with graphs: Introduction

 \section{Introduction}

-Large deep learning on graph-structured data has contributed to biology, chemistry, physics, and social sciences breakthroughs~\cite{Greener2022,michael2018visible,moleculenet,pmlr-v70-gilmer17a,sanchezgonzalez2018graph,sanchezgonzalez2020learning,liu2020survey}\hide{\marinka{Cite}}.
-In many successful applications, graph neural networks~\cite{scarselli_gnn} learn representations of graph components based on predetermined propagation schemes.
-These learned representations can be used for label prediction in semi-supervised learning~\cite{kipf_gcn}, reconstructing structures for unsupervised learning such as link prediction~\cite{vgae}, and graph design and generation problems~\cite{graphgen1,graphgen2}.
-Concerning the model input, graph learning approaches have been used to model datasets where the graph structure is explicitly given by nodes, edges, and contextual information.
-This contextual information corresponds to graph attributes (\ie, node and edge attributes).
-It comes from a single source that defines the type of graph (\eg, a citation network that contains article data or a molecular network that includes chemical bond information).
+Deep learning on graphs has contributed to breakthroughs in biology~\cite{Greener2022,michael2018visible}, chemistry~\cite{moleculenet,pmlr-v70-gilmer17a}, physics~\cite{sanchezgonzalez2018graph,sanchezgonzalez2020learning}, and the social sciences~\cite{liu2020survey}.
+The predominant use of graph neural networks~\cite{scarselli_gnn} is to learn representations of various graph components---such as nodes, edges, subgraphs, and entire graphs---based on neural message passing strategies.
+The learned representations are used for downstream tasks, including label prediction via semi-supervised learning~\cite{kipf_gcn}, self-supervised learning~\cite{vgae}, and graph design and generation~\cite{graphgen1,graphgen2}.
+In most existing applications, datasets explicitly describe graphs in the form of nodes, edges, and additional information representing contextual knowledge, such as node, edge, and graph attributes.

-Modeling real-world problems often requires considering data measurements on the same entities derived from multiple types of sources (\eg, images, sound, text, chemical reactions, etc.).
-Multimodal learning explores how data sampled from various distributions can be combined to perform predictions~\cite{multimodaldeep}.
-Although its great success in many applications where single-modal methods fail to learn~\cite{mmm_success_1,mm_success_2,mm_success_3}, multimodal learning meets crucial challenges that limit its performance~\cite{mm_performance_gap}.
-Specifically, it has been observed that multimodal models often tend to partially focus on a subset of modalities and ignore the remaining ones, a phenomenon that is called \textit{modality collapse}~\cite{modality_collapse}.
-Moreover, and in contrast to the frequent assumption that the full set of modalities is available, the noise presence or resources limitations can be responsible for \textit{missing modalities}~\cite{missing_modality_SMIL_2021, missing_modality_icml_2022}.
-The aforementioned issues can be easily met in cases where data from diverse sources, e.g. biological sequences, physics simulations, and images, are combined, as seen in Figure~\ref{fig:mgl_paper_overview}.

-In many applications, the dependencies among the diverse modalities can express an inherent network structure hindering the performance of ad hoc methods that use simple modality fusion methods~\cite{yin2020novel}.
-Recent advances have shown the success of graph learning models for reasoning on multimodal data~\cite{multigcn, graphfusionetwork}.
-Modality dependencies could be more accurately captured by considering them as graph edges and by learning representations over the network structure~\cite{multigraphcontrastive, mmgl}.
-Especially, in biology and chemistry graph structures that represent molecular networks, protein interaction networks, and protein sequences are often assumed, motivating the utilization of graph-based multimodal methods~\cite{jumper2021alphafold, somnath2021multiscale,walters2021}.